filewatcher/filewatcher/README.md

 Lightweight filewatcher weighing less than 200 LoC.
 No dependencies or platform specific code.
 Works everywhere.
 Monitors changes in the filesystem by polling.
 No config files needed to run.
+When running filewatcher from the command line, you specify which files to monitor and what action to perform on updates.
+To search recursively for javascript files and run jshint when a file is updated, added, renamed or deleted:

+Linux/OSX:

+    $ filewatcher '**/*.js' 'jshint $FILENAME'

+In Windows:

+    > filewatcher "**/*.js" "jshint %FILENAME%"

 Install
 -------